KaiStarkk/abswatcher/README.md

     * [Node.js](https://nodejs.org/en) 18 or above (optional)
 * On Docker
     * [Audiobookshelf](https://www.audiobookshelf.org/) 2.5.0 or above, installed as a Docker container according to [this guide](https://www.audiobookshelf.org/guides/docker-install)

-Without any changes, this app is connected to a Contentful space with read-only access.
-To experience the full end-to-end Contentful experience, you need to connect the app to a Contentful space with read _and_ write access.
-This enables you to see how content editing in the Contentful web app works and how content changes propagate to this app.

 ## Installation